Nayer Nagui: Biography

-Nagui was born in Alexandria in 1970.
-He joined the Alexandra Conservatoire where he studied piano under the Italian Professor Herta Pappo.
+Nagui was born in Alexandria in 1970.He attended school in College Saint Marc in Alexandria.He joined the Alexandria Conservatoire where he studied piano under the Italian Professor Herta Pappo.
 Nayer then furthered his musical studies in Cairo, where he got his Advanced Piano Performing & Music Theory Certificates from the Royal School of Music in 1996 before going on to L'École Normale de Musique de Paris, where he earned a diploma in conducting in 2001 with Prof. Maestro Dominique Rouits.

 His vast repertoire ranges from symphonic, opera, oratorios and ballet conducting to musicals and light music.
 He conducted Rossini’s 3 comic Operas: Il Signor Bruschino, La Cambiale di Matrimonio, L'occasione fa il ladro, Verdi's Rigoletto, Puccini’s La Boheme as well as highlights from Aida, La Traviata and Il Barbiere di Siviglia.
 He also conducted Prokofiev's ballet Romeo & Juliet and Ravel's Bolero.
 His Oratorios repertoire includes Mozart, Brahms, and Fauré Requiems as well as Rossini’s Petite Messe Solennelle and Schubert Stabat Mater.

 Nayer is also the musical director, founder and conductor of the Cairo Celebration Choir, a choir of more than 120 members.

 Nayer is a conductor at Cairo Opera House, recently the Chief Conductor of Cairo Conservatory Orchestras.